Tierion/boltbox/simnet/README.md

 5. `PUT http://localhost:8000/api/protected/invoice?id=[INVOICE ID]` to check payment status of invoice.
    Id is an optional query parameter if requesting from the same session as the `POST /invoice` request was made as the id can be inferred from a session cookie that is returned in that response.
-You must also include the following in the request body to pass the "credentials" test
+You must also include the following in the request body to pass the "credentials" test for custom caveat config.

 ```json
 {